maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 In [Broken City](https://www.ubcpress.ca/broken-city), landscape architect Patrick Condon presents a diagnosis of the housing crisis.
 Condon claims to be a pragmatic empiricist, but he actually relies on extreme theoretical scenarios.
 He thinks in memes, not models.
-The result is an flawed analysis of housing policy.
+The result is a flawed analysis of housing policy.
 Condon misunderstands the relationship between land and housing prices, and incorrectly identifies upzoning as the main cause of the housing crisis.
 This leads him to reject supply and demand theory entirely.
 Applying this erroneous framework to inclusionary zoning and development taxes, Condon recommends policies that would worsen housing affordability.